ImageMagick v6 Examples --

 [IM Output]

-Note it assumes the original pin color is red and uses the Modulate Operator to re-color it to other colors.
-Note that for a red pin, Hue = 0 and the modulute argument for no hue change is 100.
+Note it assumes the original pin color is red ( which has a hue of 0 ) and uses the Modulate Operator to re-color it to other colors, with the appropriate scaling calculations.
+Note that the modulate argument for a no-op hue change is 100, with it cycling over a value of 200 (a sort of pseudo-percentage value).

 FUTURE: perspective distort map, adjust pin size for 'depth' on the map calculate change in pin position due to distortion, and 'pin' it to the distorted map.